Symbolic dynamics for the Teichmueller flow: Strata and train tracks

-Denote by ${\cal L\cal T}(m_1,\dots,m_\ell;-m)$ the set of all isotopy classes of large train tracks on $S$ of type $(m_1,\dots,m_\ell;-m)$.
+Denote by the set of all isotopy classes of large train tracks on $S$ of type $(m_1,\dots,m_\ell;-m)$.

-{\bf Remark:} In \cite{MM99}, Masur and Minsky define a large train track to be a train track $\tau$ whose complementary components are topological discs or once punctured monogons, without the requirement that $\tau$ is generic, transversely recurrent or recurrent.
-We hope that this inconsistency of terminology does not lead to any confusion.

-\section{Strata}

-The goal of this subsection is to relate components of strata in ${\cal Q}(S)$ to large train tracks.
+\subsection{Strata}

 For a closed oriented surface $S$ of genus $g\geq 0$ with $m\geq 0$ punctures let $\tilde{\cal Q}(S)$ be the bundle of marked area one holomorphic quadratic differentials with a simple pole at each puncture over the Teichm\"uller space ${\cal T}(S)$ of marked complex structures on $S$.
-For a complete hyperbolic metric on $S$ of finite area, an area one quadratic differential $q\in \tilde{\cal Q}(S)$ is determined by a pair $(\lambda^+,\lambda^-)$ of measured geodesic laminations which \emph{jointly fill up} $S$ (i.e. we have $\iota(\lambda^+,\mu)+ \iota(\lambda^-,\mu)>0$ for every measured geodesic lamination $\mu$) and such that $\iota(\lambda^+,\lambda^-)=1$.
+For a complete hyperbolic metric on $S$ of finite area, an area one quadratic differential $q\in \tilde{\cal Q}(S)$ is determined by a pair $(\lambda^+,\lambda^-)$ of measured geodesic laminations which \emph{bind} $S$, that is, we have for every measured geodesic lamination $\mu$, moreover $\iota(\lambda^+,\lambda^-)=1$ as the area of $q$ equals one.
 The \emph{vertical} measured geodesic lamination $\lambda^+$ for $q$ corresponds to the equivalence class of the vertical measured foliation of $q$.
 The \emph{horizontal} measured geodesic lamination $\lambda^-$ for $q$ corresponds to the equivalence class of the horizontal measured foliation of $q$.